Free interactive D&D 5e SRD stat block

 How to run Vulture

-A vulture is CR 0, 5 HP, AC 10, with no actions and no traits.
+A vulture is CR 0, 5 HP, AC 10, with the Beak action dealing 1d4 piercing damage.
 It is not a fight, it is a scene-setter.
 Use the vulture for atmosphere on the road, for foreshadowing a battlefield ahead, or for the moment in a desert crossing where the party realizes the circling birds have been overhead for two days.
-The stat block is a placeholder; the encounter design is the whole point.

-If the party insists on attacking one (because a paladin player is bored, or a ranger wants the meal), it dies in one hit.
-Don't bother rolling initiative.
+If the party insists on attacking one, it dies in one hit.
+Do not bother rolling initiative.
 Narrate the bird taking flight as the arrow leaves the bow, then a soft thump in the dirt.
 The other vultures wheel higher and wait.
-Vultures have walk 10 and fly 50, and a passive Perception of 13 with Perception +3, so they spot threats early and are functionally impossible to catch on the ground without a ranged attack.
+Vultures have walk 10 ft. and fly 50 ft., and passive Perception 13 means they spot threats early and are functionally impossible to catch on the ground without a ranged attack.

-The right note for vultures is patience.
-Run them as if they expect to win by waiting.
+Pack Tactics gives advantage to an attack if at least one other vulture is within 5 feet.
+Run the birds as if they expect to win by waiting.
 The party leaves a campsite, the vultures land, the camp is bare bones by sunset.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.